sodafoundation/documentation/content/guides/_index.md

 ---
-title: Docs and Guides
+title: Guides and Docs
 weight: 6
 pre: ""
 chapter: true
 ---

-# Detailed Documentations and Guides
+# Guides and Docs
-This section provides all the detailed documentaions and guides, like user guides, developer guides, integration guides, tutorials and more.
+This section provides different guides and documentaions, like user guides, developer guides, integration guides, tutorials and more.

 {{%children style="h3" description="true" %}}